mozilla/source-map/README.md

 * Inside Firefox (as a JSM file, after the build)

-* With NodeJS versions 0.5.0 and higher (which is when support for AMD was added)
+* With NodeJS versions 0.4.X

 ## Installing with NPM (for use with NodeJS)